-When your thyroid is not working so well, and you experience symptoms of low thyroid function, (you may or may not have some thyroid numbers out of range....) you have got to question yourself if stress might be playing a part here.
+If your thyroid isn't doing so well and you've been experiencing low thyroid function, stop and think.
+You may or may not have some thyroid numbers out of range but ask yourself: Is stress playing a part in my thyroid issues?

-If not, then you're only going to be treating half of the problem, and the situation will continue.
+You're only going to be treating half of the problem if you don't get to the root cause.
 Chances are, drugs will not give you the symptom relief you are expecting, and you will get stuck in that cycle of repeat visits and blood tests with your doctor, trying to get the dose right, and it will be a constant challenge.

-So in the diagram above, we see dotted arrows representating how the presence of stress, and therefore cortisol, does two things to tone down the thyroid function.
+In the diagram above, we see dotted arrows representing how the presence of stress, and therefore cortisol, does two things to lower thyroid function.

 Firstly, cortisol reduces TSH levels.
 This in turn reduces thyroid hormone output.

 Secondly, cortisol reduces the conversion of inactive T4 to its active form, T3.

 Even at the hypothalamus level, you can see that CRH also works to inhibit TSH.

 As I always say to my course participants: the body is infinitely wise.
 Humans have long tried to hack the body, to detrimental effect.
 The philosophy I teach time and again is to first understand how the body works.
 I believe we need to know how it's working for you, in order to work with your body towards recovery.

 Remember, Your body ultimately wants to heal, for you!